jcassarly/nrc_mazebot/README.md

     rotate(speed_change)
         for each motor
-        adjust each motor by speed_change
+            selected_motor_speed += speed_change

-            // causes robot to change direction
-            // some wheels will have an equivalent negative value
-                // wheels with positive values speed up,
-                // wheels with negative values slow down
+causes robot to change direction. # some wheels will have an equivalent negative value # wheels with positive values speed up, # wheels with negative values slow down #

-causes robot to change direction.
-\nsome wheels will have an equivalent negative value
-\nwheels with positive values speed up,
-\nwheels with negative values slow down

 ####Veer Away From Wall